Peter Ingwersen (information scientist)

 Peter Emil Rerup Ingwersen, D. Ph., h.c.
 (1947) is a Danish information scientist and librarian.
 He is a professor emeritus at the Royal School of Library and Information Science at the University of Copenhagen.
-Ingwersen was the first research professor of librarianship and information science in Denmark.
-He is known as the father of webometrics, and is also known for his Cognitive Theory of Information Retrieval.
+Ingwersen was among the two first research professors of librarianship and information science appointed in Denmark.He is known as the father of webometrics, and is also known for his Cognitive Theory of Information Retrieval.
 Between 1990 and 2005, he was the most-cited Danish researcher in the Social Sciences.
 In 2016, Ingwersen was awarded the ASIS&T Award of Merit, in recognition of his contributions to the field of information science, particularly webometrics and information retrieval.
 As of 2017, he is an adjunct professor at Aalborg University, in the Department of Psychology and Communication.

 Career

 In 1973, Peter Ingwersen graduated from the Royal School of Library and Information Science (Royal School of LIS) in Copenhagen with a degree in Library and Information Studies.
 That same year, he became a lecturer at the Royal School, teaching information storage and retrieval, and cataloguing and indexing theory.

 From 1982-1984, he worked for the European Space Agency in Frascati, Italy, as a research associate in the Information Retrieval Service.
 He was involved with UI improvements, online support and retrieval tool development, and systems management.

 In 1984, Ingwersen returned to the Royal School of LIS as an associate professor in the Information Resources Management department, with a brief stint as a guest professor at Rutgers University in 1987.
 He earned his Ph.
 D. from the Copenhagen Business School in 1991.
 Since 1997, he has been an affiliate professor/docent at Åbo Akademi University in Finland.
 In 2001, he became a research professor at the Royal School of LIS, and in 2006 he was made a full professor in information retrieval.
 He retired from the Royal School in 2010.